ComputationalRadiationPhysics/picongpu/docs/source/usage/param/particles/current.rst

 '''''''''''''''''''

 A current solver supports a strategy to change how the algorithm behaves on different compute architectures.
-The strategy is optional, changing could could effect the performance negative.
+The strategy is optional, could affect performance.

 StridedCachedSupercells
 ~~~~~~~~~~~~~~~~~~~~~~~